 All medical professionals are subject to rigid codes of practice that exist to protect patients and ensure consistent treatment and patient care.
 Complications can arise during even the most routine surgery or treatment, and these are usually not the fault of the medical professional in charge.

-Occasionally, cases arise in which medical negligence occurs, and in these cases, it is possible to make a compensation claim against the person or institution at fault.
-If you have experienced medical care that you believe was negligent, or are suffering as a result of orthopaedic medical negligence, it is important to speak to an experienced solicitor as soon as possible to establish whether you may have a case for claiming compensation.
+Occasionally, cases arise in which medical negligence occurs, and in these cases, it is possible to investigate your treatment by the person or institution involved.
+If you have experienced medical care that you believe was negligent, or are suffering as a result of orthopaedic negligence, it is important to speak to an experienced solicitor as soon as possible to establish whether you may bring a case.

 Orthopaedic medical negligence is defined as a procedure or treatment that has been carried out incorrectly or to a poorer standard than could reasonably be expected in this case.
 For example, if a case is brought against a surgeon, it must be proven that a competent surgeon could have prevented the negative outcome that occurred, or that appropriate care or procedures were not followed.
 Medical negligence injuries in the orthopaedic field might include: